alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 ![led](/images/yellowLed.jpg)

-An average 5mm Yellow LED has a 2V forward voltage drop, and a forward current of 20mA.
+An average 5mm Yellow LED has a 2V forward voltage drop and a forward current of 20mA.
 Bright Yellow LEDs can have a forward voltage as high as 3.4V.

 ## 2 Software components